kartoza/TheKartozaHandbook/docs/src/gis/cartography/cartography-guidelines.md

 > A **title** tells the reader what the map is about, including the purpose or theme, and perhaps the region covered.
 > A **legend** or **key** explains the meaning of the symbols on the map
-> A **neatline** may frames the entire map image, although many maps use negative space to set the map apart
+> A **neatline** may frame the entire map image, although many maps use negative space to set the map apart
 > A **compass rose** or **north arrow** provides orientation
 > **Inset maps** may serve several purposes, such as showing the context of the main map in a larger area, showing more detail for a subset of the main map, showing a separated but related area, or showing related themes for the same region.
 > A **bar scale** or other indication of scale translates between map measurements and real distances.